vincentwue/guitar-trainer/README.md

 Implement left handed support.

 Allow multiple fretboards simultaneously.
+CHECK

 Turn colors on/off (and make legend -> interval or note colors?).

 Save UI state to localStorage.
+CHECK

 Show triads and tetrads (and more) for scales.
+CHECK

 Correct english/german naming.